Written by Medicover Team and Medically Reviewed by Dr Mithil B Ghushe, General Medicine

 Monoamine Oxidase Inhibitors (MAOIs)

-MAOIs work by inhibiting the action of monoamine oxidase, an enzyme that breaks down neurotransmitters like serotonin, norepinephrine, and dopamine.
+MAOIs work by inhibiting the action of monoamine oxidase, an enzyme that breaks down neurotransmitters like serotonin, norepinephrine and dopamine.
 By inhibiting this enzyme, MAOIs increase the levels of these neurotransmitters in the brain.
-Due to their potential for severe interactions with certain foods and other medications, MAOIs are usually reserved for treatment-resistant depression.
+Due to their potential for severe interactions with certain foods and other medications, MAOIs are usually reserved for drug-resistant depression.

 Common MAOIs include: